Botrychium pallidum W.H. Wagner

 This is an unusually tiny plant, and its small size may cause it to be overlooked.
-Little is known about its habitat requirements, however, it may require early or mid-successional habitats where competition for light is minimal (U.S. Forest Service 1999).
-The primary threat to B. pallidum is loss of habitat, but it is unclear how suitable habitat should be managed or maintained.
+Little is known about its habitat requirements, but it may require early or mid-successional habitats, where competition for light is minimal (USFS 2000).
+The primary threat to B. pallidum is the loss of habitat; however, it is unclear how suitable habitat might best be managed or maintained.

 Chadde, S., and G. Kudray.
 2003.
 Conservation assessment for Pale Moonwort (Botrychium pallidum).
-United States Forest Service, Eastern Region, Milwaukee, Wisconsin.
+U.S. Forest Service, Eastern Region, Milwaukee, Wisconsin.
 40 pp.

 U.S. Forest Service.
 1999.
 Population viability assessment in forest plan revision.
 Statement of purpose and reason.
 Draft species data records: Botrychium pallidum.
 United States Forest Service, Region 9.

 U.S. Forest Service.
 2000.
 Population viability assessment in forest plan revision.
 Questions for plant population viability assessment panel: Botrychium pallidum.
 United States Forest Service, Region 9, Duluth, Minnesota.

 Wagner, W. H., Jr., and F. S. Wagner.
 1990a.
 Notes on the fan-leaflet group of moonworts in North America with descriptions of two new members.
 American Fern Journal 80(3):73-81.

 Wagner, W. H., Jr., and F. S. Wagner.
 1993.
 Botrychium.
 Pages 86-101 in Flora of North America Editorial Committee, editors.
 Flora of North America north of Mexico.
 Volume 2.
 Oxford University Press, New York.